pieterkdevilliers/audio-filters/README.md

 The user enters 2 out of the 3 required values, and the calculator will calculate the value of the third component.

+As an example:
+From the Low Pass Filter Calculator:
+1 - Set the Resistance Value to 300 and the Resistance Scale to mΩ (mega-ohm).
+2 - Set the Cutt-off Frequency to 50 and the Frequency Scale to Hz (hertz).
+3 - Click `Calculate` and the result is displayed as 10.61pF (picoFarad).
+This determines the value in picoFarad of the required Capacitor for the desired Cut-Off Frequency, based on the output impedance of the Amplifier.

 The goals of this website are:
 * Generate traffic in order to generate AdSense revenue.